jtr13/bookdown-template/README.md

 - [ ] 1.
 Click the green "Use this template" button above.
 DO NOT FORK THE REPO.

 - [ ] 2.
-Choose a descriptive name for your repo, such as "federalbudget" or "AIDSdeaths".
+Choose a descriptive name for your repo based on your content.
+Unlike when you fork a repo, you get to choose the name.
 (If you change your mind before you do any work, delete your new repo and start over.)

-- [ ] 3.
-In the Description field, write: "Bookdown source files for EDAV final project".

 ### Clone the repo